kusuma1/LBG_Assignment/README.md

 •	Install Selenium

 **Run**
-•	Clone the given repository using “git clone” command
+•	Clone the given repository.
 •	In the terminal, run the following command  "npm run test"